AlexK-1/Bacteria-simulation/README.md

 The food consists of green and yellow dots scattered all over the world of bacteria.
 Bacteria can eat food and get energy from it.
 When a bacteria dies, it leaves yellow food in its place.
 Green food appears by itself in a certain amount in a certain period of time.

+## Antibiotics

+*Antibiotics* represent blue areas.
+They cause damage to the bacteria trapped in them and take away energy from the bacteria.
+Antibiotics are generated randomly each time the simulation is restarted.
+The brighter the blue color, the stronger the antibiotics are there.

+> [!TIP]
+> You can find such an arrangement of antibiotics (by pressing the Restart button in the menu on the left), in which antibiotics will divide the simulation world into several parts, in these parts bacteria can develop separately from other parts of the world and different new types of bacteria can appear from one type of bacteria in different parts.

 ## GUI

 The interface consists of two panels: settings and statistics.
 They can be hidden using the red buttons in the corner of the panels.
+By clicking on the name of the settings group, you can hide/show the settings of this group.

 ### Settings

 The settings panel is located on the right side of the screen.
-There are controls, simulation start settings, bacteria and food settings.
+There are controls, simulation start settings, bacteria, food and antibiotics settings.

 The first group contains the pause and restart buttons for the simulation, as well as the bacteria display mode.